Skip to content

 Level Requirement Rationale

 Baseline Audit SharePoint site permissions for EEEU and "Everyone" access.
 Review top 20 sites with broadest access.
 Remediate EEEU access on sites containing sensitive information types.
 Document audit findings and remediation actions.
-Assign Purview Data Security AI Viewer role to compliance team members monitoring DSPM for AI.
+Assign Data Security Viewer or Purview Data Security AI Viewer access to compliance team members monitoring DSPM.
 Addresses the most critical permission sprawl vector (EEEU) that creates the broadest Copilot oversharing risk.
-AI Viewer role enables monitoring without exposing prompt content.
+Viewer roles enable monitoring without exposing prompt content.

 Recommended All Baseline requirements plus: extend audit to OneDrive sharing, Teams membership, and Exchange delegation.
 Remediate all EEEU access on all sites.
 Review and reduce large group memberships (>500 members).
 Implement quarterly permission audit cadence.
 Assign Purview Data Security AI Content Viewer to investigation team members authorized to review prompt content.
-Assign AI Administrator role to the Copilot governance lead.
+Assign Data Security AI Admins membership only to the Copilot DLP policy owner.
 Document audit process and establish ownership for ongoing permission governance.
 Provides comprehensive multi-workload permission audit with ongoing governance cadence and properly scoped DSPM roles for AI governance oversight.

 Regulated All Recommended requirements plus: include Graph API permissions in audit scope.
 Conduct formal access certification with business owners for all sites containing regulated data.
 Implement automated permission monitoring and alerting.
-Establish a formal role assignment policy for all AI-prefixed Purview roles with quarterly access review for AI Viewer, AI Content Viewer, and AI Administrator assignments.
+Establish a formal role assignment policy with quarterly access review for Data Security Viewer, AI Viewer, AI Content Viewer, Data Security AI Admins, and AI Administrator assignments.
 Engage internal audit for independent validation of permission audit results.
 Maintain audit trail for regulatory examination.
 Establish monthly audit cadence for high-sensitivity sites.
-Examination-ready permission governance with independent validation, automated monitoring, comprehensive documentation, and formalized governance of AI-specific administrative roles.
+Examination-ready permission governance with independent validation, automated monitoring, comprehensive documentation, and formalized governance of DSPM and AI-specific administrative roles.

 Setup & Configuration